gambogi/Seminars/IntroToHaskell/slides.md

 - `.`   function compostion
 - `(` `)`   think order of operations
-- `:`   singleton list append (throw an element on the front of a list)
+- `:`   singleton list prepend (throw an element on the front of a list)
 - `$`   used to change the order of exectution
 - `!=`  equivalent is `\=`
 - `--`  actually a one line comment, like `//`